Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

 2.The path to success is to take massive,determined action 3.if the path be beautiful,let us not ask where it leads 5.local variables
+6.Local variable:
+a script that creates a new local variable Name Best value School